 Emotional Vicodin addiction is how we refer to a Vicodin addict who is taking Vicodin even when they aren’t experiencing physical pain any longer.
 They are now convinced that they can’t function without the drug, and they begin taking it just to feel normal.
 When continued use of a drug is necessary to maintain a feeling of normalcy, the addiction has progressed to a critical point, where professional help is likely to be necessary to regain normal and healthy functioning.
 However, it is possible to recover fulfillment, health, and happiness.
 The staff at our JOURNEY MALIBU Drug Treatment Facility is standing by ready to provide all the help you need.

-At JOURNEY MALIBU our Drug Recovery Center is well-staffed, highly-resourced, and able to treat Vicodin addiction.
+At JOURNEY MALIBU our Drug, Alcohol, and Substance Abuse Recovery and Treatment Center is well-staffed, highly-resourced, and able to treat Vicodin addiction.
 But we can’t come to the Vicodin addict.
 They (or their loved one) must reach out to us first.
 After that, our highly trained staff at JOURNEY MALIBU will be more than happy to guide you or your loved one down the road to a recovery you may never have dreamed possible.